jacopotagliabue/session-path/README.md

 ### Setup

 Code has been written for Python 3.7 - the provided `requirements.txt` can be used with a [virtualenv](https://virtualenv.pypa.io/en/latest/) to run the project in a separate virtual environment.

+Credentials and global parameters can be set with the standard `.env` file (`*.env.local` is provided as a template), and they are available in the pipeline script through [dotenv](https://pypi.org/project/python-dotenv/).

 ### Repo Structure